 The best time for children to learn is when they are very young.
 This is when, according to research, they will easily absorb an array of information.
 In fact, research shows that children aged five and younger have brains like sponges.
 This is why it is so important to talk richly with them as children, it encourages strong connections and pathways in the brain.
-Adopting this approach doesn’t just help them to love learning, it also makes it easier for them to learn more in later life.
+Adopting this approach doesn’t just instill a love of learning in children, it also makes it easier for them to learn more in later life.

 Why Learning Is So Important

 You may wonder what all the fuss is, perhaps you’ve got by without a great education.
 However, studies show that those who are successful in school tend to be more successful later in life.
 By teaching your child to love learning you’re helping them to get the most out of their life.
 That’s an impressive reward for both of you.

 The first thing to acknowledge is that you can’t do this alone.
 As a parent, you are busy and can set the right example.
 But, you need the support of a quality Croydon early learning center, they will do most of the actual teaching.

 All you have to do is re-enforce the teaching.